China e-commerce competition intensifies as JD.com, Alibaba go niche

 Alibaba invested 2.81 billion yuan ($454 million) in a hospitality technology provider in September to help the e-commerce firm develop its own travel business.

-Last week, JD.com Chief Executive Richard Liu in a press release on the Bitauto deal signaled that investments in specialist commerce companies would continue for some time.
+Last week, JD.com Chief Executive Richard Liu in a press release on the Bitauto deal signalled that investments in specialist commerce companies would continue for some time.

 "This investment is a major step forward in our long-term strategy of partnering with industry leaders in the vertical categories most important to our customers," said Liu.